Idaho is one of the most underrated states when it comes to beautiful nature in the US. These epic day trips from Boise are proof of that!

 Distance from Boise: varies depending on where you’re going

-Being based on elevations exceeding 3,000-feet and with ideal conditions for grape growing, Idaho has some of the most extensive vineyards in the Pacific Northwest.
+Being based on elevations exceeding 3,000-feet and with ideal conditions for grape growing, Idaho has some of the most extensive vineyards and is one of the best things to do in the Pacific Northwest.

 Now there are more than 50 wineries in Idaho, most of which are located in the Snake River Valley and Eagle Foothills, Lewis-Clark Valley, and Sun Valley.

 There are free tastings available mostly all year-round.
 The number of Idaho wineries has increased to 51, many of which are producing household brand, award-winning wines.
 Tour companies have day trip offers from Boise for those who want to experience Idaho Wine Country.

 Distance from Boise: 94.9 miles (2 hours and 26 minutes)